 Who knows better how to make families happy, especially over the holidays, than Walt Disney World.
-The Christmas holiday celebrations at the Disney properties (Epcot, Hollywood Studios, Magic Kingdom, and Animal Kingdom) are all exceptional; bringing happiness and helping create memories for you and your family.
-Whether you visit the parks for the amazing parades, exceptional food, entertaining stage shows, holiday-clad character greetings, or holiday cheer, you are sure to love the Walt Disney World Christmas holiday celebrations.
+The Christmas holiday celebrations at the Disney properties (Epcot, Hollywood Studios, Magic Kingdom, and Animal Kingdom) are all exceptional, bringing happiness and helping create memories for you and your family.
+Whether you visit the parks for the fantastic parades, outstanding food, entertaining stage shows, holiday-clad character greetings, or holiday cheer, you are sure to love the Walt Disney World Christmas holiday celebrations.

 Disney characters (Chip & Dale, Goofy, Minnie, and Mickey) and even Beauty and the Beast’s Belle are dressed up for the holidays in their Christmas best.

 As with the Flower and Garden and Food and Wine festivals, the Epcot International Festival of the Holidays has outdoor kitchens offering unique food and drinks.
 Some things to look for are cheese fondue with pretzel bread, potato dumplings, Panettone, and wild rice soup.
 The foods share a taste in the regions they originate from.